Islamic Golden Age: Medicine and surgery

+In surgery, the tenth century Arab physician Al-Zahrawi is sometimes referred to as the "Father of surgery".
+He describes what is thought to be the first attempt at reduction mammaplasty for the management of gynaecomastia and the first mastectomy to treat breast cancer.
+He is credited with the performance of the first thyroidectomy.
+He wrote three textbooks on surgery, including Manual of Medial Practitioners which contains a catalog of 278 instruments used in surgery.
+In the thirteenth century, Ibn al-Quff was a physician and surgeon who published numerous books, commentaries, treatises on surgery.
+Most notably, he wrote Basics in the Art of Surgery, a general medical manual covering anatomy, drugs therapy and surgical care, which was by far the largest Arabic text on surgery during the entire medieval period.

 Engineering

 The Banū Mūsā brothers, in their 9th century Book of Ingenious Devices, describe an automatic flute player which may have been the first programmable machine.
 The flute sounds were produced through hot steam and the user could adjust the device to various patterns so that they could get various sounds from it.
 The brothers contributed to the House of Wisdom, a research body which was established by the Abbasid Caliphate.

 The 12th century scholar-inventor Ismail al-Jazari, in his writings describes of numerous mechanical devices, ideas on automation and construction methods, most notable among them being the Elephant clock.
 While late in the 16th century, the Ottoman-era Taqi ad-Din Muhammad wrote on a mechanism that worked with the application of steam energy.
 He describes a self-rotating spit which was rotated by the direction of steam into the mechanism's vanes which then turns the wheel at the end of an axle, this technology being an important part of the development of the steam turbine.

+During this time period, Roman Aqueducts were being used and expanded upon.
+Starting in the 9th and 10th century Arab and Moorish peasants started restoring the ruined aqueducts.
+The peasants also improved upon the aqueducts by localizing the technology to the respective landscapes of their area.
+The aqueducts which were initially publicly available, built for that use by the Romans, soon became privatized.
+The local powers used the aqueducts to gain power in their respective communities.
+This later evolved to the regional royalty assuming ownership over the aqueducts in the 11th-12th centuries.
+Some aqueducts were utilized by the royalty to supply water to their palace wells and gardens.